bntti/tiralabra/documentation/Implementation-document.md

 D = 111
 ```

 To save the codebook we only need to save the bit-lengths of the codes.
-Example:
+As an example, if we have the following codes:
 ```
 A = 10    (bits: 2)
 B = 0     (bits: 1)